wang-haoxian/sharockys.github.io/content/en/posts/guest_book/index.md

 At the following part, I will show you how to expose the service in K3D.

 ### Using NodePort
-If you have read my previous blog for setting up Devtron, then you will be able to see how easy it's to use NodePort to expose the service.
+The simplest way to expose the service is to use NodePort.
 If you don't have the port mapping for the K3D Loadbalancer, then you can add a port for it.
 Suppose that you don't have 8082 which is the port you want for your app.
 You can add the port mapping with
 ```shell